According to the CDC Lyme FAQ:

 This was three times the recommended duration, even if she had Lyme disease.
 Of course the IV antibiotics did not help her, as a science-based doctor would have told her.
 But she continued to pursue unnecessary intravenous therapies.

-In the photo below, Hadid laid out 24 Post-it notes of diagnoses she received, which are here transcribed in a table, including what appears to be at least one duplicate:
+The photo above includes a chart created by Hadid to show her many diagnoses.
+The chart has 24 Post-it notes, which are transcribed in the following table, including what appears to be at least one duplicate:

 |HHV6||Bartonella||Babesia||Borrelia garinii||Neuro borreliosis|